Board

 Jessica Boston Davis

-Dr. Jessica Boston Davis currently serves as the Director for Equity and Excellence for the Somerville Public Schools in Somerville, Massachusetts.
+Dr. Jessica Boston Davis currently serves as the Assistant Superintendent of Academics for the Somerville Public Schools in Somerville, Massachusetts.
 She is also an adjunct faculty member at Lesley University, where she teaches Culturally Responsive Teaching with the Lesley University and Somerville Public Schools partnership.
 A Phi Beta Kappa graduate of Spelman College, Dr. Davis obtained her Ed.M. in Education Policy and Management from the Harvard Graduate School of Education and M.S. in Teaching from Hunter College.
 Dr. Davis graduated from the Doctor of Education Leadership (EdLD) program at the Harvard Graduate School of Education in 2019, where she also served as the president of the Black Student Union.
 She received the Harvard University Certificate of Distinction in Teaching for her work as a teaching fellow at Harvard College and the Torch Bearer Award for Excellence in Leadership within the Black community at Harvard.
 Dr. Davis was the founding principal of Life Academy, a turnaround school in Newark, New Jersey.
 While Dr. Davis served as principal, Life Academy was recognized as a “proof-point for an effective restart” and profiled by the Wall Street Journal for the academic growth made by students.
 Prior to her principalship, Dr. Davis taught in Newark, New Jersey and Brooklyn, New York.

 Chad d’Entremont (Ex Officio)